Westborough resident celebrates 90th birthday

 Westborough — Longtime Westborough resident Polly Howard celebrated her 90th birthday on May 21.

-Howard has lived in Westborough for 66 years with her husband Harold and her four children: Lenore, Mark, Holly and Kyle.
+Howard has lived in Westborough for 66 years.
+She and her late husband Harold have four children: Lenore, Mark, Holly and Kyle.

 Short URL: http://www.communityadvocate.com/?p=89427